CHAPTER 14 – III

 “Well son, let’s talk.”
 The last several hours since meeting on the train had been a whirlwind.
 They had just murdered a man in his own home and now it was time for father and son to catch up.
 Geryman had never received an education into his extraordinary nature.
-Of course he knew his whole life that he was different – that he had abilities that most did not.
-And then while being locked up all those years ago he learned from Carenf and Glendan just how select, how special, his gifts truly were.
-He was one of two Champion of his generation.
+Of course he knew his whole life that he was different – that he had abilities most people did not.
+It wasn’t until Carenf had defeated him and locked him away that he learned he was one of two Champion of his generation.
 This, she explained, is why she went to great lengths to make sure he could never escape.
 Was it his fault that he was born Dark to Carenf’s Light?
 Hadn’t he truly struggled to be good/just?
 Yet he was imprisoned.
 He was a Champion of Humanity, and yet he was treated as subhuman.
 He spent those twenty-one years exploring the limits of his abilities, never knowing their purpose, leaning into the thrill of power (and madness) that they brought.
 United with his son, Geryman was hoping for insights into their shared heritage.

-The full depth of Stievo’s talents had not yet been tapped, yet he was steeped in the lore of his existence.
+Stievo was steeped in the lore of his existence.
 He had purpose, a reason for being.
 As part of a millennia-long lineage, he was taking the human race somewhere, and bringing the entirety of life on the planet along for the ride.
 He was cautious with how much he chose to divulge, however.
 He knew that his father had started the war that had scarred a generation.
-He knew that his mother died in childbirth.
-That’s not all – his parents were siblings (though that was rationalized away a bit by the fact that his father was something more than human).
-Stievo had every reason to assume that he was the next branch on the Darkness Family Tree.
-That said, Victor Strife had also taught him that each generation received a 50-50 chance at Light vs Dark.
-His father was on the ass end of that coin flip.
-Stievo still didn’t know yet what his role was and he chose to keep a cautious front.
-It was clear that Geryman’s mental state was unstable, and Stievo did not want to give his father any reason to turn on him.
+He knew that his mother died in childbirth and that his parents were siblings (though that was rationalized away a bit by the fact that his father was something more than human).
+It was clear that Geryman’s mental state was unstable, and Stievo did not want to give him any reason to turn on him.
+Victor Strife had taught him that each generation received a 50-50 chance at Light vs Dark.
+His father was on the ass end of that coin flip and Stievo didn’t know yet what his role was.

 The color of our eyes and what they see